-Each week you will submit via Canvas two substantial homework assignments.
-These will be a mix of quantitative and short answer questions, including questions from case studies and worksheets completed during recitation.
+Each week you will submit via Canvas one substantial problem set.
+This will be a mix of quantitative and short answer questions, including questions from case studies and worksheets completed during recitation.
 You may type your answers or write them out by hand.
 These assignments are submitted as a PDF or Word document on Canvas.
 Research supports handwriting your answers as the better way to learn the material.
 In either case, make sure your assignment is neat and organized.
 We cannot give credit for answers we cannot interpret or read.